Disclosure: I may receive commissions for purchases made through links in this post.

-More-so my daughter’s favorite than my son but it is nice to have an easy filling breakfast.
-Everything bagels and cinnamon raisin being the top requested along with plain cream cheese.
+Everything bagels and cinnamon raisin being the top requested topped with plain cream cheese.

 11. Boxed cereal and milk:

-I try to get less sugar and food coloring but I don’t do the grocery shopping.
-They like pretty much everything except Raisin Bran.
-This is also a treat for running out the door because mom is late type breakfast.
+My kids like pretty much everything except Raisin Bran.
+This is also a treat for “running out the door because mom” is late type breakfast.

 12: Fruit and Yogurt Parfaits: